Oregon Republicans ask governor to protect voter rolls after DMV registered noncitizens

 Kotek's office did not immediately provide a comment.

-DMV Administrator Amy Joyce told The Oregonian/OregonLive on Friday that the office is checking for additional errors and will likely find more instances of registering noncitizens to vote.
+The DMV is checking for additional errors and will likely find more cases of registering noncitizens to vote, spokesperson Chris Crabb said.

+In a statement Friday, DMV Administrator Amy Joyce said the finding “does not mean those individuals were not U.S. citizens at the time they voted – just that they failed to provide proof of citizenship to DMV.”
+The Secretary of State's office is working to determine that, she said.

 Oregon Secretary of State LaVonne Griffin-Valade said Friday in a statement that the 306 people involved “will be notified by mail that they will not receive a ballot unless they demonstrate that they are eligible to vote.”